carstenbund/GS1-Print/README.md

 ## Default layout

 `DefaultLayouts.Gs1DataMatrixLabel` describes a 25×20 mm label with a centered 14×14 mm DataMatrix and a text block beneath it.
 Adjust the geometry without recompiling by editing `LabelPrinting.Win/config.xml` (values are in millimeters and documented inline); the application falls back to the built-in defaults if the file is missing or invalid.
+The same file exposes `MarginMm` for tuning the spacing between labels when composing pages—set it to zero to pack labels with no gap.

 ## Dependencies